Up to 60% off sofas & mattresses — limited‑time deals.

 Is a vintage sofa automatically a classic?

 Vintage is about age; classic is about form.
-A timeless silhouette can be brand-new, and a dated silhouette can be vintage.
+A brand-new sofa can have a classic silhouette, and an older sofa can still look dated.

 FAQs